Xamarin Forms is great if you want to develop apps for different mobile platforms. But when it comes to touch gestures, it is still very limited.

 events to each and every layout, cell and view and to the ContentPage

 .
-These events will be raised when the user performs the corresponding touch gesture on the element.
+These events will be raised when the user performs the corresponding gesture on the element.

-You can work with the touch gestures completely from the .NET Standard / PCL project.
+You can work with the gestures completely from shared code.
 The platform specific code is all done in MR.Gestures.

 And now you can use the new elements from the namespace MR.Gestures